 (the night we met pictured above)

-However, a few weeks later, a buddy and I were eating at Waffle House when he convinced me to join him in traveling back to Auburn that weekend.
-I had an accounting test the following Monday and desperately needed to study, but the fear of Lauren always being “the one that got away” was too great to ignore, so that weekend I skipped town and headed back to the plains (I got a 42 on that test in case you were wondering).
-While in Auburn, Lauren and I got to spend more time together and the mutual interest continued to grow, but we weren't ready to pull the trigger on dating.
+However, a few weeks later, my friend James and I were eating at Waffle House when he convinced me to join him in traveling back to Auburn that weekend.
+I had a big accounting test the following Monday and desperately needed to study, but the fear of Lauren always being “the one that got away” was too great to ignore, so that weekend I skipped town and headed back to the plains.
+(I later scored a 42 on that test, but it seems like that was a pretty good price to pay!)
+While in Auburn, Lauren and I got to spend more time together and the mutual interest continued to grow, but we weren't quite ready to pull the trigger on dating.

 Since then, much has happened in our relationship and our individual lives.
 Lauren graduated from Auburn in May of 2024 and subsequently moved to Atlanta to start the real world.
 I hung around Athens for one more football season before graduating in December of 2024, then made the move to Atlanta myself.
 Our relationship grew tremendously as we enjoyed the new reality of living only 20 minutes apart, burning up the road between Brookhaven and Virginia Highlands to see one another almost every day.
 But our stay in Atlanta was short-lived as Lauren got a job opportunity back in Alabama that we felt the Lord was calling her to.
 After much prayer and counsel, I decided to change career paths and follow Lauren to the neighboring state, where we felt the Lord had much in store.